1971 ILTF Women's Tennis Circuit: Virginia Slims Circuit

+ILTF sanctioned tournaments

+The worldwide ILTF sanctioned tournaments consisted of 125 events that were not part of the sponsored Virginia Slims and Grand Prix circuits they made up the majority of the 165 tournaments staged this year.
+This years singles title leader Billie Jean King won her 17 tournaments across all three circuits.

+First tournament began on 30 December 1970 with the Western Australian Open in Perth, Australia and ended on 25 December with the Border Championships, East London, South Africa.

 Schedule

 This is a calendar of all events sponsored by Virginia Slims in the year 1971, with player progression documented from the quarterfinals stage.
 The table also includes the Grand Slam tournaments and the 1971 Federation Cup.